GSA/digitalgov.gov/content/resources/negotiated-terms-of-service-agreements.md

       </td>

       <td style="text-align: left;vertical-align: top;border: none">
-        <a title="Addendum to Terms of Service (TOS) for Google Webmaster Tools" href="{{< legacy-file "/2014/07/google-webmaster-tools-tos-amendment.pdf" >}}">Google Webmaster Tools TOS</a> – Google Webmaster Tools has decided not to sign up any new agencies but will honor existing agreements.
+        <a title="Addendum to Terms of Service (TOS) for Google Webmaster Tools" href="{{< legacy-file "/2014/07/google-webmaster-tools-tos-amendment.pdf" >}}">Google Webmaster Tools TOS (PDF)</a> – Google Webmaster Tools has decided not to sign up any new agencies but will honor existing agreements.
 Updated 10/18/13
       </td>
     </tr>